Oliver-RC/hampers/README.md

  ### Accessibility
  - The carousel images all have an alt attribute taking into account users who are visually impaired.
- - The site is minimilist by design allowing images to be the focal point.
+ - The site is minimalist by design allowing images to be the focal point.
 Text secondary colour has been used along with black to stand out off the white background page colour supported with brand purple in places.
  - Semantic HTML has been used to support machines to understand the layout of the site.
  - All links have hover over effect.